Achievable logoAchievable logo

 Starting position:

-• Arms crossed over chest or abdomen
+• Cross your arms over your chest or abdomen

 Upward movement: